-This Corporate Plan presents our priorities for residents for the period from 1 April 2016 through to March 2019, with an emphasis on the programme activity to be delivered during the next 12 months.
-It also outlines how we will take these forward and defines how it will measure progress.
+This new Corporate Plan presents our priorities for residents for the period from September 2018 through to March 2022, with an emphasis on things that we will deliver over the next year.
+It also outlines how we will take these forward and explains how we will measure our progress.

 We will refresh the plan each year, which will highlight the progress we have made, our performance, as well as take account of any new or emerging priorities.

 Our Corporate Plan for 2018-22 sets out how we plan to become an engaging, open and innovative Council - one that has better local schools, is safer and greener, one that is fair and more affordable for all.